tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 greater than or equal to 2 and cannot yet send with any greater epoch.
 Implementations SHOULD simply use the highest current sending epoch, which will generally be the highest available.
+The exception is that implementations MUST NOT send ACK records in epoch 1 (early data).
+If the highest current sending epoch is epoch 1 (early data), implementations MUST use epoch 0 (unencrypted) to send ACK records.
 After the handshake, implementations MUST use the highest available sending epoch.